Analysis | What to Know About the Senate Filibuster and the Fight to Reform It

 2. What’s happening now?

 Since taking power in January 2021, Senate Democrats have faced pressure to end or modify the filibuster from their more liberal members, the more progressive wing of the House and outside activist groups.
 Even some moderate Democrats, including Minnesota’s Amy Klobuchar and Tina Smith, signed on to the idea when all 50 Republicans lined up against Biden’s $1.9 trillion pandemic relief and stimulus plan.
 But to alter the rules, all 50 Democrats in the chamber would have to vote in favor, with Vice President Kamala Harris breaking the resulting tie.
 At least two centrist Democrats -- Joe Manchin of West Virginia and Kyrsten Sinema of Arizona -- have said they won’t go along.
-Manchin says the filibuster should be made more “painful” to use by requiring senators who invoke it to speak continuously.
 Senate Minority Leader Mitch McConnell warned Democrats that if they were to eliminate the filibuster, Republicans would retaliate by making it harder to conduct even routine business in the chamber.

 3. Are there alternatives to ending the filibuster?

 Yes.
-A simple majority of senators could vote at any given time to modify the filibuster, just as they could to end it.
+Manchin says the filibuster should be made more “painful” to use by requiring senators who invoke it to speak continuously.
+Or a simple majority of senators could vote at any given time to modify the filibuster, just as they could to end it.
 In fact, senators have limited its use twice in the past decade, both times in regard to confirmations of presidential appointments.
 In 2013, Democrats established that a simple majority vote could advance nominees for lower-court judgeships and federal agencies.
 In 2017, the Republicans who then held the majority voted to allow a simple majority vote to confirm Supreme Court nominees.
 For now, most legislation can still be filibustered.

+He is seeking to pressure reluctant Senate Democrats, including Manchin and Sinema, to support a one-time change in filibuster rules so that a simple majority would be able to pass voting-rights legislation that is a Democratic priority.
+He said Republicans “weaponized and abused” the filibuster power.

-4. Doesn’t a filibuster last only as long as a senator keeps talking?
+5. Doesn’t a filibuster already last only as long as a senator keeps talking?

 That’s a myth that can be traced to “Mr. Smith Goes to Washington,” the 1939 film in which Jimmy Stewart’s character filibusters to heroic effect.
 In reality, the filibuster has often been deployed to frustrate majority rule, or simply to rally supporters, as when Senator Strom Thurmond of South Carolina stood on the floor for 24 hours and 18 minutes in 1957 in an unsuccessful bid to stop a civil rights bill.
 Under the idea floated by Biden, Manchin and others, filibusters would more closely resemble “Mr. Smith” -- the vote would be delayed only so long as a bill’s opponents actively held the floor.